-The Judicial Board agrees that students who have violated the student handbook should be held accountable through established procedures.
+The Judicial Board agrees that students who have violated this Student Handbook should be held accountable through established procedures.
 The goals of sanctions are to encourage positive behavior change and self-responsibility.
 ASCI Code stipulates that the Student Judicial Board shall be vested with the following powers:

-- to hear all disciplinary cases referred to it by members of the Administration and members of faculty, and recommend to the College administration all findings, sanctions and resolutions; - to interpret the ASCI Constitution and to pass on the constitutionality of any legislation or executive action; - to render advisory opinions upon request of the Senate or of the Executive officers.
+- to hear all disciplinary cases referred to it by members of The College's Administration; - to recommend to the relevant member of The College's Administration as identified herein all findings, sanctions and resolutions; - to interpret the ASCI Constitution and to pass on the constitutionality of any legislation or executive action; and - to render advisory opinions upon request of the Senate or of members of the Executive Council.

-The Dean of Students has ultimate responsibility for student conduct procedures and can exercise procedural discretion as circumstances warrant.
+The Dean of Students has ultimate responsibility for student conduct procedures referred to the Student Judicial Board and can exercise procedural discretion as circumstances warrant.